 We don’t have a tub in our primary bathroom because we rarely used ours in our previous home.

-However, in order to appease potential future buyers who might expect a tub, we left space in our bathroom for a freestanding tub and we had rough plumbing installed in this area for a future tub.
+However, in order to appease potential future buyers who might expect a tub, we left space in our bathroom for a freestanding tub, and we had rough plumbing installed in this area for a future tub.
 For now, we just have a bench in that spot.

 TIP 6.
 PRIMARY BATHROOM LIGHTING CONSIDERATIONS

-At the minimum, you can expect to have one overhead light fixture as well as sconces (or over-mirror) lighting in your primary bathroom.
-If you have a separate toilet ‘room’ (which you should if space allows!), add a bathroom fan with a light.
+At a minimum, you can expect to have one overhead light fixture and sconces (or over-mirror) lighting in your primary bathroom.

 If your bathroom is large, I recommend installing recessed lighting (i.e. can lighting) around the perimeter of the room.

-Also, If you have any art pieces or anything else you want to display, consider adding a sconce or a can light to highlight this area.
+Also, if you have any art pieces or anything else you want to display, consider adding a sconce or a can light to highlight this area.

 TIP 7.
 CONSIDER A GLASS SHOWER DOOR